The Problem…

 Cons

 The tried and true traditional journalism approach offers solid performance for a limited audience.
-While you get high quality, authentic and organic content, it doesn’t have the reach or potential to influence a large audience as more modern avenues.
-Traditional journalism is often one piece of content that lives evergreen online, but requires additional strategic elements to make it discoverable.
+While you get high quality, authentic and organic content, it doesn’t have the reach or potential to influence a large audience as more modern media avenues do.
+Traditional journalism is often one piece of content that lives evergreen online, but requires additional strategic elements to engage its full potential making it not just discoverable but celebrated.

 Influencer